eeeps/scalables/README.md

 ## double the http requests, double the fun

 We always load the thumbnails, so more often than not we end up incurring 2 HTTP requests per &lt;data-scalable&gt;.
 On the bright side, given that the thumbnails are small, the initial page load (built around a bunch of blurry, scaled-up images) happens blazingly fast.
-We incur a small bandwidth (and potentially large latency) hit, but in exchange we get a huge gain in perceived speed & time-to-first-render.
+So despite the fact that we're "loading the image twice", everything *appears* much faster.

 ## retina & co.